 - Underground Parking: Underground parking is another solution which is being developed by Japanese companies in Bangkok, in the wake of rapidly increasing congestion.
 It has features which serve to ease the space crunch like column parking, automatic retrieval lifts, car recognition systems and more.
 This is another way to tackle the problem of less space in the city.
 It increases the space available for parking and may be useful to combat the rapidly worsening conditions in the city.

 The problem of parking space and congestion in the cities of Asia is very real.
 Rapid economic and population growth has led to a nightmare situation on the roads.
-City governments and parking lot owners need to come together to address this issue.
+City governments and parking lot owners need to come together to address Bangkok’s traffic jams’ issue.
 The influence of Japanese automated parking companies in Bangkok is the very solution that the city needed.